SNOMED-Documents/snomed-editorial-guide/procedure-attributes.md

   *     * [ 431698006 | Adjustment of gastric banding using fluoroscopic guidance (procedure)|](http://snomed.info/id/431698006 "431698006 | Adjustment of gastric banding using fluoroscopic guidance \(procedure\) |") has Direct device of Surgical band (physical object)

+_Subtypes of Surgical repair (procedure) that include a prosthetic device should be modeled using the DIRECT DEVICE attribute when the value is <<53350007 |Prosthesis, device (physical object)|_

 ## Direct morphology

 Direct morphology (attribute) describes the morphologically abnormal structure that is the direct object of the Method action.